Bharat Jodo Yatra: Rahul Gandhi to meet farmers in Kuttanad | Headlines

 ''These are not just pictures, these are the feelings of each and every citizen of the country, of their hope, of their unity, of their strength, of their love,'' Gandhi said in a Facebook post with some pictures of those who came to meet him.

-According to the schedule, the yatra will resume at 5 PM from Purakkad which is 6.5 km away from Karuvatta and Gandhi and the yatra members will be travelling that distance by vehicle.
+According to the schedule, the yatra resumed at 5 PM from Purakkad which is 6.5 km away from Karuvatta and Gandhi and the yatra members are travelling that distance by vehicle.

 The evening session is scheduled to end at 7 PM near T D Medical College Hospital, Vandanam.
 The march will be covering 7.5 km in the evening leg.